MaxKoldun/baseline-examples/README.md

 # baseline-examples

-it is list of tasks completed according to the document https://docs.google.com/document/d/18KFaY95k9XWcqkLoDMO0IgCvRyiwll03wplXcM09zmk/edit
+it is a list of tasks is completed according to the document https://docs.google.com/document/d/18KFaY95k9XWcqkLoDMO0IgCvRyiwll03wplXcM09zmk/edit